Emmely2008/Integration-Testing/README.md

 The program was written in a Test Driven Development TDD approach.
 The code is made testable  making use of design patterns such as Dependencies Injections and Polymorphism and stubs.

+The program is still under development so this program should be seen as a snapshot of a program under development that uses DDT, unit tests and integrations tests.

 ___________________

 ### ABOUT THE THREE DIFFERENT STRATEGIES IN INTEGRATION TESTING